jsonmaur/sass-system/README.md

 ### Generators

-Rather than include every single possible utility class in the final CSS (which would result in an enormous file), you have the ability to add or remove specific classes in the config—which we call "generators".
+Rather than include every single possible utility class in the final CSS (which would result in an enormous file), you can add or remove specific classes in the config—which we call "generators".
 Not using dark mode?
 Set those generators to an empty list.
 Want to add utility classes for a specific pseudo selector, or even nested pseudo selectors?
 Add those to the generators list.
+We added some sane defaults that will work for most sites, but you will need to add custom generator lists for anything beyond that.

-This is different from other systems like Tailwind, which use a just-in-time method where a file watcher scans your HTML files for classes being used and includes them in the final CSS.
+This is different from other systems like Tailwind, which use a just-in-time method where a file watcher scans your HTML files for classes being used and includes them in the outputted CSS.
 We decided to leave that up to the configuration.
-It's a bit more work on the developer side to manually include the class variations they need, but it's more predicable in the end.
+It's a bit more work on the developer's side to manually include the class variations they need, but it's more predicable in the end.

-See [selectors](#selectors) for a list of available selectors.
-Use the `dark` selector to support dark classes, and the `responsive` selector (or individual screen selectors such as `sm` and `md`) for responsive classes.
-Responsive dark classes can be enabled with the nested `dark` selector within `responsive` or individual screen selectors.
-To avoid copying the same lists over and over if multiple selectors are used, simply use Sass variables.
+See [selectors](#selectors) for a list of available selectors. `dark` can be set to a nested list of selectors to support dark classes, and `responsive` (or individual screens such as `sm` and `md`) can be set to a nested list to support responsive classes.
+Dark responsive classes can be enabled with by setting `dark` to a nested list _within_ `responsive`.
+If you find yourself with duplicated lists of generators, simply use a Sass variable.

 > type: `map`
 > default:
 > ```sass
 > (
 >   base: [
->     background-color box-shadow box-sizing color font-family font-size font-style font-variant
+>     background-color box-shadow box-sizing color font-family font-size font-style
->     font-weight letter-spacing line-height margin max-width opacity padding text-align
+>     font-variant font-weight letter-spacing line-height margin max-width opacity
->     text-decoration text-indent text-overflow text-transform vertical-align white-space width
+>     padding text-align text-decoration text-indent text-overflow text-transform
+>     vertical-align white-space width
 >   ],
 >   hover: [],
 >   dark: (